 Aside from improving commercially compatible manufacturing of autologous ACT, Immatics aims to decrease the cost of goods and to reach patients more quickly with its off-the-shelf cell therapy, ACTallo®.

-Immatics believes that its pool of more than 200 prioritized targets combined with the capability to develop the right TCRs offers a possibly unique foundation to develop treatments for almost any patient.
-Immatics believes that its fast manufacturing process, combined with its broad target portfolio, may put it in a unique position to develop personalized medication efficiently and cost-effectively for any patient.
+Immatics believes that its pool of more than 200 prioritized targets combined with the capability to develop the right TCRs offers a possibly unique foundation to develop treatments for almost any patient in an efficient and cost-effective manner.